This article is going to look at exercising dogs with 3 legs.

 Look after the remaining limbs.

 As we’ve mentioned, when your canine companion loses a leg, more weight is put on the others, so it is essential to keep those joints strong and healthy.
-Your vet will advise you about physical therapy and rehabilitation and below, we have gone into more detail about the various exercises you can do
+Your vet will advise you about physical therapy and rehabilitation and below, we have gone into more detail about the various routines you can do

 You should also give a fish oil supplement or one recommended by your vet.
 Another thing to remember is to trim your dog’s nails regularly and take care of their paw pads to prevent slipping.

-Is Swimming Good for Three-Legged Dogs?
+Is Swimming Good for Them?

-Swimming is a fantastic exercise for dogs who have lost a limb because it works for many muscle groups at once without putting pressure on the limbs.
+Swimming is fantastic for dogs who have lost a limb because it works for many muscle groups at once without putting pressure on the limbs.
 It is a low-impact form of exercise that most dogs can handle just fine, even if they have arthritis or other injuries such as amputations.

 Swimming also helps stimulate the natural healing process, so it is great for rehabilitation and improves circulation, which keeps the heart-healthy.
-In addition, it is a good alternative for an older dog with one leg missing who may not be able to participate in more strenuous exercises.
+In addition, it is a good alternative for an older dog with one leg missing who may not be able to participate in more strenuous activities.

 Do you Need a Wheelchair for a Tripod Dog?